neppsypepsi/Forensic-ssd-triage-lapd/report/lapd_ssd_case.md

-# LAPD Task – SSD Forensic Triage (Redacted)
+# Forensic SSD Triage – Redacted Case Report

-> ⚠️ This is a redacted case study based on a real incident.
-All identifying details are included as this is primarily for Zasky and the rest of the ITD Team.
+⚠️ This is a redacted case study based on a real forensic investigation conducted during a cybersecurity internship.
+All identifying information (e.g., user names, domains, asset tags) has been removed or obfuscated for public sharing.
-> This write-up is for educational and professional development purposes only.
+This documentation follows NIST 800-61 guidelines and was created for educational and professional development purposes.

 ---